-Mercury's first all-new sedan in nearly two decades debuted as a 2005 model.
+Mercury’s first all-new sedan in nearly two decades debuted as a 2005 model and gets a couple key features added for 2007: Traction control and side curtain and side-impact airbags.
 The Montego midsize premium sedan can be equipped with either front- or all-wheel drive.
 The all-wheel-drive system can automatically distribute up to 100 percent of traction to the rear wheels.

 Transmission choices include a continuously variable transmission and a six-speed automatic, each driven by a Duratec 3.0-liter V-6.
 Mercury says the Montego features a “European-inspired chassis [that] delivers crisp, responsive handling.”

-All 2006 models get a leather-wrapped steering wheel.
-A rear-seat DVD entertainment system is now optional, and Premier models can be equipped with a navigation system.
-Later in the 2006 model year, power-adjustable pedals will be available for the Luxury sedan.
+All models get a leather-wrapped steering wheel.
+A rear-seat DVD entertainment system is optional, and Premier models can be equipped with a navigation system.
+Power-adjustable pedals are standard for the Premier sedan.

-The Montego's front fascia features a waterfall-style grille.
+The Montego features a waterfall-style grille.
 High-intensity-discharge headlights and rectangular fog lamps are installed.
 LED taillamps promise quicker illumination compared to traditional bulbs.
 Built on a 112.9-inch wheelbase, the Montego is 200.9 inches long overall and 61.5 inches tall.

-Fifteen-spoke alloy wheels on the Premier sedan hold 18-inch tires, while the Luxury model rides on 17-inch tires.
+Fifteen-spoke alloy wheels on the Premier sedan hold 18-inch tires, while the Base model rides on 17-inch tires.
+New for 2007 are optional 18-inch, eight-spoke chrome wheels.
 Montegos feature a fully independent suspension, and all-wheel-drive models have self-leveling rear shocks.
 Low-profile windshield wipers use a strip of spring steel to press the rubber blade evenly against the glass.
 A power moonroof is optional.

 Five occupants fit inside the Montego’s two-tone interior, which features an upright seating position that Mercury says is borrowed from sport utility vehicles.
 Front-row seats are mounted on top of a cross-car beam that’s engineered to enhance safety.
 The rear seats are slightly elevated to yield a better view without impeding the driver’s vision.
 With the 60/40-split second-row seat folded, the Montego offers 49.9 inches of load floor length.
 The front passenger seat also folds flat.